xcambar/emberfest_2016/slides.md

 ---

-class: middle
+class: middle, dark

-# Epiphany Nr 1
+## Epiphany no 1

-## Components are the best, and your app is one
+# Components are the best, and your app is one

 ???